 Are Low Rates Available with Government Home Loans?

 Most people think if they have a low credit score that they will pay a high interest rate.
 With a government home loan, you actually can pay lower than market average rates.
 Again, the government mortgage lender can offer a lower rate because they know they will get repaid if you do not pay the loan.
+If you already have a low payment on your first mortgage consider a bad credit 2nd mortgage if you have credit problems in the past.

 Government Home Loans Are Faster to Close